spencerdodd/spencerdodd.github.io/_posts/2017-01-26-webgoat_part_8_continued.markdown

 A full lab section on XSS!
 Let's start off by looking at what a stored XSS attack is.

-< info about a stored XSS attack here >

 From OWASPs page on [Testing for Stored XSS][stored-xss], a stored XSS attack generally follows these major steps:

 - Attacker stores malicious code into the vulnerable page